aiven/aiven-docs/docs/products/opensearch/howto/saml-sso-authentication.md

         be modified.

-    -   **IdP Metadata URL**: Enter the URL of your SAML Identity Provider\'s (IdP) metadata that Aiven will use to authenticate users.
+    -   **IdP Metadata URL**: Enter the URL of your SAML Identity Provider's (IdP) metadata that Aiven will use to authenticate users.

     -   **IdP Entity ID**: Enter the unique identifier assigned to your